julsmzr/3DS-ARAP/README.md

-# 3DS Interactive ARAP
+# Interactive ARAP

-We present **3DS Interactive ARAP**, an interactive **As-Rigid-As-Possible (ARAP)** mesh deformation system implemented in C++.
+We present **Interactive ARAP**, an interactive **As-Rigid-As-Possible (ARAP)** mesh deformation system implemented in C++.
 The project features three different ARAP solver implementations, provides a flexible and extensible UI, and supports real-time visualizations, benchmarking, and error analysis.

 ##  Quick Start